-It was founded in 1992 by a nurse named Tana Amen and her husband Daniel Amen with a focus on providing quality weight loss, nutritional and general health and wellness products.
-The company promotes their multilevel diet supplement program with the phrase “nothing tastes as good as skinny feels”.
+It was founded in 1992 to provide quality weight loss, nutritional, and general health and wellness products.
+The company promotes its multilevel diet supplement program with the phrase “nothing tastes as good as skinny feels.”

-Omnitrition International, Inc. also offers individuals the opportunity to sell and distribute Omnitrition products directly, with the dovetailing goals of earning money while embarking on the Omnitrition weight loss journey themselves.
+Omnitrition International, Inc. also offers individuals the opportunity to sell and distribute Omnitrition products directly, with the dovetailing goal of earning money while embarking on the Omnitrition weight loss journey themselves.

-The Omnitrition charge for official distributor membership is a one-time fee of $49.95, which enables sellers to earn commission via direct sales of multilevel diet supplement programs and company merchandise to friends, family and often even conventions.
-Distributors are called “independent marketing associates”.
+The Omnitrition charge for official distributor membership is a one-time fee of $49.95, enabling sellers to earn commission via direct sales of multilevel diet supplement programs and company merchandise to friends, family, and often even conventions.
+Distributors are called “independent marketing associates.”

 Each membership comes with a basic training DVD as well as various Omnitrition-related recipes.

-Omnitrition is especially known for its Omni Drop program, a weight loss droplet formula engineered for rapid weight loss in combination with a prescribed diet and an active lifestyle and exercise regimen.
+Omnitrition is primarily known for its Omni Drop program, a weight loss droplet formula engineered for rapid weight loss combined with a prescribed diet and an active lifestyle and exercise regimen.
 The Omni drop program includes sublingual drops that contain homeopathic HCG.
 The Omni drop costs $90.85 for 4 fl. oz. bottle.

-The Omnitrition hCG drops do not contain human chorionic gonadotropin; a natural hormone produced during pregnancy.
-It does claim that the minute, practically non-existent homeopathic dose of HCG works within the body to stimulate natural HCG production.
+The Omnitrition hCG drops do not contain human chorionic gonadotropin, a natural hormone produced during pregnancy.
+It claims that the minute, practically non-existent homeopathic dose of HCG works within the body to stimulate natural HCG production.

 Omnitrition claims that strict adherence to its products and plan can help users lose a maximum of 12 pounds in two weeks.